 How does Kritik compare with other peer learning tools?

-There are several peer learning tools out there in the market designed to reduce the instructors’ grading burden, and help improve the student's learning experience.
+There are several peer learning tools in the market designed to reduce the instructors’ grading burden and help improve the student's learning experience.

 1. Kritik vs Crowdgrader

 Crowdgrader is a peer review tool for students to assess each other’s work.
-Where Kritik wins and positions itself as a superior tool to CrowdGrader is providing 100% grading accuracy through the Calibration feature, the option of instructor-graded assignments, and students closing the loop by giving their evaluators feedback on the feedback they received.
+Kritik positions itself as a superior tool to CrowdGrader by providing 100% grading accuracy through the Calibration feature, the option of instructor-graded assignments, and having students close the loop by giving their evaluators feedback on the feedback they received.

 2. Kritik vs Packback